-- 0.9% Sodium Chloride Injection, USP can cause hypernatremia. - 0.9% Sodium Chloride Injection, USP can cause fluid overload (which can lead to pulmonary and/or peripheral edema).
+- 0.9% Sodium Chloride Injection, USP may lead to hypernatremia.
+Hypernatremia can lead to CNS manifestations, including seizures, coma, cerebral edema and death. - Sodium Chloride Injection, USP can cause fluid overload (which can lead to pulmonary and/or peripheral edema).
 See WARNINGS and ADVERSE REACTIONS.